Teradata/product-help/Console/IETest/Query-Write-Data-Cloud-Object-Storage-Review.md

 ### Validate WRITE_NOS results

-You can validate the results of your WRITE_NOS use cases by creating an authorization object with your bucket user credentials, then creating a foreign table for accessing Parquet data as shown in the examples here: [Query Data on Cloud Object Storage](#query-data-on-cloud-object-storage)
+You can validate the results of your WRITE_NOS use cases by reading your Parquet data as described in the READ_NOS examples here: [Query Data on Cloud Object Storage](#query-data-on-cloud-object-storage)

 ### Clean Up